HarperDB/documentation/docs/applications/caching.md

 Cache tables with an expiration are periodically pruned for expired entries.
 Because this is done periodically, there is usually some amount of time between when a record has expired and when record is actually evicted (the cached data is removed).
 But when a record is checked for availability, the expiration time is used to determine if the record is fresh (and the cache entry can be used).

 ### Eviction with Indexing
 Eviction is the removal of a locally cached copy of data, but it does not (semantically) represent a "deletion" of the actual data.
 If a caching table uses expiration (and eviction), and has indexing on certain attributes, the indexes that reference the evicted record are preserved, along with the attribute data necessary to maintain these indexes.
 Therefore eviction means the removal of non-indexed data (in this case evictions are stored as "partial" records).
-If a search query is performed that matches this evicted record, the record will be requested on-demand to fufill the search query.
+If a search query is performed that matches this evicted record, the record will be requested on-demand to fulfill the search query.

 ### Specifying a Timestamp
 In the example above, we simply retrieved data to fulfill a cache request.
 We may want to supply the timestamp of the record we are fulfilling as well.
 This can be set on the context for the request: